keegho/shaga3app-ios-example/README.md

 # SHAGA3APP SAMPLE iOS

-This is the iOS sample code snippet for swift iOS native app users who need to embed the SHAGA3APP competition `webview` to their iOS native apps.
+This is the iOS sample code snippet for swift iOS native app users who need to embed the SHAGA3APP competition `webview` to their iOS native apps :iphone:.

 ## Installation

-You need first to contact [SHAGA3APP](https://www.shaga3aapp.com) institution to prepare the deal and send them your primary and secondary colors, logos and competition rules and prize logos for each winner.
+You need first to contact [SHAGA3APP](https://www.shaga3aapp.com) institution to prepare the deal and send them your primary and secondary colors, logos and competition rules and prize logos for each winner :trophy:.

 Then you will receive a private key where your company will use to create signatures of your users so they start using the embedded `webview` in your app in an authorized manner and be able to upload videos and join your users to your own created competition in your own application.